directus/directus/docs/reference/sdk.md

 Defines how authentication is handled by the SDK.

-### Custom Implementatin
+### Custom Implementation

 It is possible to provide a custom implementation by extending `IAuth`.
-While, this could be useful for advanced usage, it is not needed for most use-cases.
+While this could be useful for advanced usage, most use-cases do not need it.

 ```js
 import { IAuth, Directus } from '@directus/sdk';